lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 ## Milestones

 By this point, Justin and I are using Lunch Money every day and it has very much become part of our routine now!
-The spreadsheet, which had served us very well for over a year, officially became a thing of the past.
+The spreadsheet, which had served us very well for over a year, officially retired.

 ![](/uploads/chart.svg)